loverajoel/theproductindex/docs/minimum-viable-product.md

 ## Assumptions

-An assumption is a belief with no evidence to support it.
+An *assumption* is a belief with no evidence to support it.
 It’s something we take for granted when thinking about the problem.

 As a Product Manager you want to make a list of all your assumptions and choose the riskiest.
 The ones that, if not true, will make your product fail.
-If that's the case, you can go back go back to the drawing board and pivot or move on.
+If that's the case, you can go back to the drawing board and pivot.

 Some examples of common assumptions are:
-- My customer have problem *x,y,z*.
+- *"My customer have problem x,y,z"*.
-- My customer care about *x*.
+- *"My customer care about x"*.
-- My customer would pay for solution *x*.
+- *"My customer would pay for solution x"*.
-- There are no satisfactory substitutes so far
+- *"There are no satisfactory substitutes so far"*.

 The riskiest assumptions usually live on the problem space.
 If your customers don't have the problem you're trying to solve, they won't care about your product.
 Then, convert these assumptions to hypotheses.

 ## Hypotheses

-A hypothesis is a specific statement of what you believe is true and that is testable with an experiment.
-It has a target customer group, an expected outcome and a strategy to get customers to behave in specific way.
-Hypotheses bring clarity to everyone in the team.
+A *hypothesis* is a specific statement, testable with an experiment, of what you believe is true.
+It has a target customer group, an expected outcome and a strategy to get customers to behave in a specific way.
+Hypotheses bring clarity to everyone on the team.

 When building new products, this basic template for writing hypotheses works great:

 > **We believe** [subject/target]  **will** [predicted action] **because** [reason]

-In established companies with existing products, there's a more specific way of thinking about them:
+In established companies with existing products, there is a more specific way of thinking about them:

 > **We believe** [subject/target] **has a** [problem] **because** [reason]. **If we do** [action], **this** [metric] **will improve**